mackelec/BluePill_stm32Duino_how_I_set_it_up/README.md

 A better alternative may be (untested by me so far)  www.robotdyn.com

 A BluePill equivilant https://robotdyn.com/catalog/development-boards/stm-boards-and-shields.html  but without the assembly faults.
-The cheaper Bluepills are well known for their poorer quality.

 The product that is 0.50 more expensive has the ST USB bootloader installed.
 I'd buy it without the bootloader.
 I'd also buy it without the pins soldered.

+Read about them hear  http://stm32duino.com/viewtopic.php?f=50&t=2900&hilit=robotdyn